 Help & support

 Log in to MyCampus through the student portal MyGlasgow, using your University login (GUID) and password.
 This will be the same login ID and password that you normally use for logging in to the University network.

 On Campus Registration and Enrolment Support

 The University will provide support for registration.
 More information can be found on the registration support page.

 In addition, the College of Science and Engineering has set up two College specific drop-in facilities which will provide you with computer access and advice if you are experiencing difficulty with your online registration and enrolment.

-- School of Engineering students will be supported in person from Monday 4 September 2017 - Friday 15 September 2017 in the Engineering Teaching Office in the James Watt South Building (10am - 12noon and 2pm - 4pm).
+- School of Engineering students will be supported in person from Monday 3 September 2018 - Friday 14 September 2018 in the Engineering Teaching Office (Room 620) in the James Watt South Building (10am - 12noon and 2pm - 4pm).

 FAQs and guides will be available online via MyGlasgow.
 Please also remember that you can also log a support call from the MyGlasgow home page at any time, and are also welcome to call into the College Office Reception on Level 3, Boyd Orr Building during normal working hours (Mon-Fri 9am-5pm).